 Simply put, there are better and more effective alternatives to authenticate users available today, and Microsoft is actively recommending to customers to adopt security strategies such as Zero Trust (i.e. Trust but Verify) or apply real-time assessment policies when users and devices are accessing corporate information.
 This can all be handled and managed with Modern Auth.

 With the move to disable Basic Auth, Microsoft is taking great steps to improve data security in Exchange Online.

 Learn more here about why Microsoft is disabling Basic Auth, here.

 With AskCody being a Microsoft EWS Application, when Basic Auth is retired from Exchange Online, any organization that still uses this authentication method to integrate AskCody with their Exchange Online will immediately see a disruption to AskCody’s functionality, since AskCody will fail to integrate with Exchange Online.

 Retiring Basic Auth for Exchange Online will not only impact AskCody but all third-party applications connected to Exchange Online using Basic Auth.
 Therefore, customers will see a major impact on third-party applications, if they don’t change.

 How does this affect you as a Customer?

-Is Microsoft Exchange Server (On-prem) affected?
+Microsoft Exchange Server (On-prem) is not affected